kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/3614-etcd-learner-mode/README.md

 - <test>: <link to test coverage>
 -->

-A new e2e test must be added as part of the [kubeadm dashboard](https://k8s-testgrid.appspot.com/sig-cluster-lifecycle-kubeadm).
+[kubeadm-kinder-learner-mode-latest](https://testgrid.k8s.io/sig-cluster-lifecycle-kubeadm#kubeadm-kinder-learner-mode-latest) was added as part of the [kubeadm dashboard](https://k8s-testgrid.appspot.com/sig-cluster-lifecycle-kubeadm) since v1.27.
 All tests in this dashboard use the [kinder](https://github.com/kubernetes/kubeadm/tree/main/kinder) tool.

 - During Alpha (disabled by default): add a new e2e test that enables the feature gate EtcdLearnerMode
 - During Beta (enabled by default): modify the e2e test to test the feature gate EtcdLearnerMode as disabled